 The Snow Monkey Park, Jigokudani Yaen-koen, is located in a mountainous area of the northern part of Nagano Prefecture.
 For one-third of the year, the area is covered by snow.
 The steep cliffs, remote location, and hot springs were chosen by Japanese macaques as their home.
 Currently, about 200 monkeys inhabit the park. [check the live camera]

-In order to get to the park, you need to make your way to Nagano Station (if you’re traveling around Japan on JR Pass, you can use it up to this point).
+In order to get to the park, you need to make your way to Nagano Station (if you’re travelling around Japan on JR Pass, you can use it up to this point).
 From there you have to catch a Dentetsu Line train to Yudanaka and a local bus to Kanbayashi Spa or express bus direct to Kanbayashi Spa.
 Both options are not covered by JR Pass, so you need to purchase a 1-day Snow Monkey Pass at the Nagano Station.
 The pass costs JPY2900 for an adult, JPY1450 for a 6-12 years old child and includes unlimited use of the express bus, Dentetsu Line train, local bus & admission to the monkey park.
 It’s in a form of a small booklet with all the most important info (timetables, map, park guidelines etc).

 No matter which transport you choose, there is only one way to get to the monkeys from Kanbayashi Spa – walking.
-It is about 2 kilometers through a forest and takes approximately 30 minutes.
+It is about 2 kilometres through a forest and takes approximately 30 minutes.

 Show your pass/ buy a ticket at the entrance and you have unlimited time to walk around, take photos and watch monkeys play.

-On hot summer days, there is nowhere to hide from the sun.
+Tip: On hot summer days, there is nowhere to hide from the sun.
 Don’t forget to use sunscreen, bring a hat and drink lots of water.

 It’s a fun thing to do no matter what time of the year you visit, but it won’t take more than half a day (unless you’re a very late riser).
 On our way back we chose to travel by the direct express bus to Nagano Station and spend the rest of our day in Nagano.
 From the small map included in our pass, we had a little bit of trouble to determine which bus stop is the right one for the express bus – if you find yourself in this situation, just remember this photo: